Australian Cruise Academy

 NO.

-1. Leave the people where they are.
+1. Leave the people where they are on Back deck down river side.

 YES - crack a coldie.